vasilyevmax/rntrack/smapi/readme.txt

 makefile.wcw   smapiwcw.lib     WATCOM C/C++ 10.x for 32-bit Windows NT
 makefile.wcx   smapiwcx.lib     WATCOM C/C++ 10.x for 32-bit DOS

-Use GNU version of make (gmake on many platforms) if don't specified other.
+Use GNU version of make (gmake on many platforms) if other version is not specified.

 Note that the Linux and FreeBSD makefiles must be in UNIX text file format (linefeeds only; no carriage returns), in addition to COMPILER.H